nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 The goal of this guide is to show you how to configure various user accounts in SolCon.
 This guide explores three categories:

 - A `user` is the most general category.
-This is anyone who has access to your SolCon application. `Users` have various types and privlieges.
+This is anyone who has access to your SolCon application. `Users` have various types and privileges.
 - A `Sales Team` is a group of users that has access to sell Sales Products, Divisions, and Offer Groups.
 - a `Team Member` is a `user` that has been added to a particular `Sales Team`.